Is The Indonesian Language Hard To Learn For An English Speaking Self-Student?

 Add to that that there aren't any complicated extra future and past tenses such as "have been" "will be", "will have been" and so on.
 It's either the future or the past.

 In other words, Indonesian grammar doesn't represent a huge challenge.

 This time estimate is based on an intensive classroom setting, and with a specific end-goal in mind.
-The FSI aim for what they call “High professional working proficiency”.
-Which is an advanced level of fluency.
+The FSI aims for what they call "High professional working proficiency", which is an advanced level of fluency.

 So these estimates don't necessarily apply to a self student.
 Your methods might differ from FSI's teaching program and you might not aim for the same degree of fluency off the bat.